Living Abroad

 Become a Digital Nomad

-If you don’t mind moving from one place to another every few months, join backpackers, some highly skilled, and location independent workers who don’t have a permanent home.
+If you don’t mind moving from one place to another every few months, or for up to a year or more, join backpackers, some highly skilled with endless possibilities if you have digital abilities or are willing to hustle while running a travel blog, and location independent workers who don’t have or want a permanent home.
 Then the world is your oyster.
-You can string together visits to multiple countries and stay on the move for fairly long periods your whole life if you want.
+You can string together visits to multiple countries and, with the flurry of digital nomad visa options increasing by day worldwide, you can stay on the move for fairly long periods your whole life if you wish.

 It may be hard to move to Canada or the UK permanently, but you can stay in either for 180 days if you can show the ability to support yourself and an onward ticket.
 As mentioned in the section above, some countries allow you to stay nearly half a year no questions asked and there are others, such as Fiji, where you can stay four months on a tourist visa.

 The most common stay allowed is 90 days, so even if you only visited those then you’d have just four times a year to pack up the backpack and move on.
-The only real tricky thing to deal with is Europe, where you must leave the entire Schengen zone for at least three months between every 90-day stay.
+The only real tricky thing to deal with is Europe, where you must leave the entire Schengen zone for at least three months between every 90-day stay, but here again, digital nomad visas from Portugal to Greece to Albania are available for up to a year.
 Otherwise you can normally just move on to a nearby country and start the clock over.
 You could essentially spend an entire four years in just Latin America or just Southeast Asia, for instance, if you plan it out right.

 What You Gain by Living Abroad